Teapot-418/Teapot-418.github.io/_posts/2018-09-12-Hadoop-Part-1.md

 > You've already read, that I am using a Docker image for this demo/tutorial.
 This is something, that happens on purpose.
 Hadoop itself is created to run on big clusters, but I wanted to have a _quick and dirty_ introduction.
 There is nothing more _quick and dirty_ as Docker.

-**sequenceiq** is offering a Hadoop Docker image, which contains everything, we are going to use, so, why not use this one?
+[sequenceiq](https://github.com/sequenceiq/hadoop-docker) is offering a Hadoop Docker image, which contains everything, we are going to use.

 Get your container up and running, by using the following command:

 ```
 docker run -it -p 50070:50070 -p 8088:8088 -p 8020:8020 sequenceiq/hadoop-docker:2.7.0 /etc/bootstrap.sh -bash
+```

+## Test if everything worked

+Inside the Docker container, there are already some test-files and also test-MapReduce-jobs available.
+They can help to identify, if everything is working correctly.
+Let's test it:

+1. Check the ID of the Docker container, by running ```docker container ls``` or ```docker ps```
+2. Go into the bash of the running container, by running ```docker exec -it <container-id> /bin/bash```
+3. Now you can run one of the examples:
+    ```
+    cd $HADOOP_PREFIX
+    # run the mapreduce
+    bin/hadoop jar share/hadoop/mapreduce/hadoop-mapreduce-examples-2.7.1.jar grep input output 'dfs[a-z.]+'

+    # check the output
+    bin/hdfs dfs -cat output/*
     ```